slapcat/bureau/README.md

 **Location**

 The bureau configuration is looked for in these locations in order of precedence:
+- same directory as the binary
 - ~/.bureau.yaml
 - ~/.config/bureau/bureau.yaml
 - /etc/bureau/bureau.yaml

 **Daemon Mode**

 `daemon` mode will run the bureau binary as a service.
-Only use this mode if you are not using an init system like `systemd`. `update_interval` specifies the number of seconds between each LDAP search for new config files when running in daemon mode.
-(For systemd, update the bureau.timer unit file.)
+This mode is the default in order to benefit from bureau's in-memory tracking of LDAP changes, which will only pull entire entries if they have a more recent `modifyTimestamp` than the previous time it was checked.
+It is recommended to use daemon mode in addition to the systemd service. `update_interval` specifies the number of seconds between each LDAP search for new config files.

 **Host Specific Entries**